NPinzin/Phishing-Email-Detection-NewHacks-2024/README.md

 Front end website hosted at **findingnemo.co** *https://github.com/gracelhao/gracelhao.github.io* developed with **React**.
 A chrome extension is also available with a download on the website, and users can click to scan their email.

 ## Back End & RNN Implementation
-Hosted with Flask to direct user emails to a preloaded version of the RNN, trained on similar data.
+Hosted with Flask to direct user emails to a preloaded version of the RNN, trained on a culmination of over 10,000 spam and safe emails.
+This returns a percentage likelihood of spam that is used to generate a visual for the user and affirm spam vs not spam.

 ## Neural Network & Other Attempts